When it comes to debate techniques to win debates no matter what, Ben Shapiro is a great guy to learn from.

 And when they are not sure as to what actually makes you powerful, they can’t easily copy your debating techniques.

-As we have seen Ben Shapiro’s debating techniques often resort to emotional manipulation and bullying.
+As we have seen Ben Shapiro’s debating techniques often resort to emotional manipulation, aggression, covert aggression, and bullying.

 Yet he loves to paint himself as a “small Jewish guy who’s been viciously bullied”.